BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-3/solvency-II-files/step-3.3-tables/substep-1/EIOPA-BoS-14-259_Final report_ORSA.pdf.md

 <image>
-![A slide outlining Guideline 1, the general approach for an undertaking's Own Risk and Solvency Assessment (ORSA).
+A slide outlining Guideline 1, the general approach for an undertaking's Own Risk and Solvency Assessment (ORSA).
 It specifies that processes must be tailored to the organization's structure, risk-management system, and the nature, scale, and complexity of its business risks.

-#### Guideline 1 – General approach
+**Guideline 1 – General approach**
-The undertaking should develop for the ORSA its own processes with appropriate and adequate techniques, tailored to fit into its organisational structure and risk-management system and taking into consideration the nature, scale and complexity of the risks inherent to the business.](#)
+The undertaking should develop for the ORSA its own processes with appropriate and adequate techniques, tailored to fit into its organisational structure and risk-management system and taking into consideration the nature, scale and complexity of the risks inherent to the business.
 </image>